ChristopherTsa/datacamp_project/README.md

 - Temperature
 - Cycle information

-For the competition, we've extracted cycle-level features from these raw time series data, including charge capacity, energy efficiency, voltage drop rates, and temperature statistics.
+For the competition, we've extracted cycle-level features from the raw time series data, including minimum current, minimum voltage, and maximum temperature for each cycle.

 ### Prediction task

 You must build a model to predict the `discharge_capacity` of batteries based on the provided features.
-This is a regression task evaluated using:

-- Root Mean Square Error (RMSE)
+This is a regression task evaluated using the Root Mean Square Error (RMSE).
-- Relative Root Mean Square Error (Rel RMSE)
-- Coefficient of Determination (R²)

-Smaller RMSE and Rel RMSE values and higher R² values indicate better performance.
+Smaller RMSE value indicate better performance.

 ### Starting kit notebook